FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

-where we emphasise that $\sfF(t)$ is now a stochastic process\footnote{The prior is effectively a function of time and emissions $\sfF(t, E(t))$, but we permit ourselves to drop notations and write $\sfF(t)$ for the sake of conciseness.} by using a sans-serif notation.
-This Bayesian formulation therefore directly hinges on the forcing model from (\ref{eq:F-chi-deterministic}), but introduces a notion of uncertainty quantification, thereby accounting for the epistemic uncertainty over the forcing response.
+where we emphasise that $\sfF$ is now a stochastic process by using a sans-serif notation.
+This Bayesian formulation of the forcing effectively introduces a distribution over the functional forms the forcing response can take, and each sample path drawn from this distribution may describe a different function.
+Figure~\ref{fig:sample-paths-from-sfF} shows examples of sample paths from $\sfF(t, E(t))$.

+Taking the mean function as the forcing model $F$ from (\ref{eq:F-chi-deterministic}) aligns sample paths with the FaIR forcing response on average.
+However, the probabilistic nature of this prior introduces a relaxation from exactly replicating the FaIR forcing response: sample paths can deviate from the mean, insofar as the forcing trajectories they describe maintain a correlation specified by $K(t, t')$ given their emission trajectories.
+This degree of freedom introduces a notion of variability over the forcing response, thereby allowing us to account for the epistemic uncertainty over the functional form of the FaIR forcing response.